 - Now raise your right foot back and place it on the bench, stand shoulder-width apart.

-- Your back leg is for your support so plant the back foot as you can easily do lunges to target the front leg. ( Tip: Make sure your back foot toes aligned with back or bent knee).
+- Your back leg is for your support so plant the back foot as you can easily do lunges to target the front leg. ( Tip: Make sure your back foot toes are aligned with the back or bent knee).

-- Inhale and drop down your lower body slowly by bending your front knee until your right thigh roughly parallel to the ground.
+- Inhale and drop down your lower body slowly by bending your front knee until your right thigh is roughly parallel to the ground.

 - Exhale and come back to the starting position by pushing through your front foot.